marcohamersma/WallPi/readme.md

 whitespace        : 30,
 // space in px on the inside, makes for interesting effects innerDiameter     : 0,
-// Minimum opacity of every line in the circle minimumOpacity    : 0.3,
 // Wether we should use a "light" or "dark" background. colorScheme        : 'light',
 // Distance of the text from the circle